mlask2/CSI2470_project/README.txt

 README: How to run: Client-Server Text Application for Visual Studio Code

-Project Overview:
-This project demonstrates a basic Client-Server application in Python using TCP socket programming.
-The server listens for multiple client connections, and clients send messages to that server.

 How to Compile and Run in Visual Studio Code (VS Code) on Windows:
 1. Prerequisites
 	STEP ONE: